River Rafting Destinations in India

 This destination comes with a high approval rating for first-timers.
 Certified guides and equipment are typically standard, making it safer than other spots.

 Offering its own slice of water sports heaven, Manali shines as a well-rounded rafting spot.
-With moderate rapids and captivating mountain views, it pairs rafting with a chance for sightseeing and other outdoor activities.
+With moderate rapids and captivating mountain views, it pairs rafting with

 Best Time to Visit